JuanpiCasti/InterestApp-API/README.md

 # InterestApp-API
 Simple Flask-SQLAlchemy app to practice.

-CRUD for saving compound interest inversions.
+CRUD for saving compound interest investments.

 '/' to query all rows (GET)